Iceland in May

 - The famous Thingvellir Church opens for the season.

-- It's cool enough that you'll want to warm up in a hot spring, but not so cold that you'll feel miserably frozen when you get out.
+- It's cool enough that you'll want to warm up in a hot spring, but not so cold that you'll feel miserable and frozen when you get out.

 If you want to know more about Iceland's hot springs, Gunnar is a local expert and can help you out.